-4.1.
-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our anti-slavery policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
-The practical measures we have taken and will be taking throughout our operations are reflected throughout this statement and our anti-slavery policy and will be built on and developed throughout the coming years to incorporate best practice into our operations.
+4.1 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The practical measures we have taken and will be taking throughout our Group operations are reflected throughout this Statement and our Anti-Slavery Policy, and will be built upon and developed throughout the coming years to incorporate best practice into our operations.

-5. Due diligence processes and supplier adherence
+5. Due Diligence Processes and Supplier Adherence

-- 5.1.
-We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values, we have in place a supply chain compliance programme. - 5.2.
-As part of our initiative to identify and mitigate risk we have put the following measures into place: - Contacted existing suppliers and sub-contractors to ask them to confirm their adherence to our anti-slavery policy. - Ensuring that new suppliers and sub-contractors undertake to comply with our anti-slavery policy through use of due diligence questionnaires and relevant contractual provisions, with appropriate termination provisions for failure to comply. - Ensuring that the high-risk areas as identified under paragraph 3.2 are kept under regular review to determine whether additional and/or targeted measures are required within our supply chain to combat the risk of slavery and trafficking. - Ensuring that our whistleblowing procedure is drafted sufficiently widely to encourage whistleblowing in relation to any identified breaches of our anti-slavery policy.
+- 5.1 We have zero tolerance to slavery and human trafficking.
+To ensure all those in our supply chain and contractors comply with our Values, we have in place a supply chain compliance programme. - 5.2 As part of our initiative to identify and mitigate risk the following measures were put in place before the end of 2018. - Contacting existing suppliers and sub-contractors to ask them to confirm their adherence to our Anti-Slavery Policy. - Ensuring that new suppliers and sub-contractors undertake to comply with our Anti-Slavery Policy through use of due diligence questionnaires and relevant contractual provisions, with appropriate termination provisions for failure to comply. - Ensuring that the high-risk areas as identified under paragraph 3.2 are kept under regular review to determine whether additional and/or targeted measures are required within our supply chain to combat the risk of slavery and trafficking. - Ensuring that our whistleblowing procedure is drafted sufficiently widely to encourage whistleblowing in relation to any identified breaches of our Anti-Slavery Policy. - Inclusion of anti-slavery requirements within our Sustainable Procurement Charter. - Inclusion of modern slavery and human trafficking risk on all Group company risk registers for monitoring going forwards, to be reviewed every six months in accordance with Group practice.

-- Inclusion of anti-slavery requirements within our sustainable procurement charter. - Inclusion of modern slavery and human trafficking risk on all company risk registers for monitoring going forwards, to be reviewed every six months in accordance with group practice. - Provided modern slavery awareness training to all employees. - Produced a briefing pack and site information pack with posters to publicise the issue of modern slavery and how to report it. - Produced modern slavery briefing documents, toolbox talks and posters which provide information on identifying and reporting modern slavery, for distribution throughout the group and to relevant sub-contractors and suppliers. - Inclusion of modern slavery questions and awareness as part of our supply chain 'on- boarding' process. - Production of a modern slavery supply chain map. - Ensuring that supplier audits are capable of being carried out in the event of the report of a potential issue relating to human trafficking or slavery. - Introduction of mandatory group-wide e-learning on the topic of modern slavery. - Active signatory to the Gangmasters & Labour Abuse Authority's (GLAA) Construction Protocol ensuring that we work collaboratively with the GLAA to share information that will help stop or prevent the exploitation or abuse of workers. - Participation in the Construction Works and Associated Services Modern Slavery Assessment Tool (MSAT) and implementing any areas for improvement. - 5.3.
-These measures are required in order to: - Identify and assess potential risk areas in our supply chains - Mitigate the risk of slavery and human trafficking occurring in our supply chains - Monitor potential risk areas in our supply chains, and - Protect whistle blowers.
+- Production of a supplier briefing pack and site information pack with posters to publicise the issue of modern slavery and how to report it. - Production of a pocket guide to identifying and reporting modern slavery, for distribution throughout the Group and to relevant sub-contractors and suppliers. - Ensuring that supplier audits are capable of being carried out in the event of the report of a potential issue relating to human trafficking or slavery. - Introduction of mandatory Group-wide e-learning on the topic of modern slavery. - 5.3 These measures are required in order to: - Identify and assess potential risk areas in our supply chains. - Mitigate the risk of slavery and human trafficking occurring in our supply chains. - Monitor potential risk areas in our supply chains. - Protect whistle blowers.